d-roduit/VSFlix/README.md

 2. Launch the VSFlix server by double-clicking on the server jar.
 3. Launch the VSFlix client application by double-clicking on the client jar.

-Once these three steps have been executed, you will be able to use the VSFlix client to stream (bidirectionnal stream) files from / to the other connected clients.
+Once these three steps have been executed, you will be able to use the VSFlix client to stream (bidirectionnal stream) files from / to the other connected clients !

+## <a name="technologies"></a>Technologies

+This project relies entirely on Java :

+- The client application has been made with JavaFX
+- The server and its internal HTTP server have been developed in pure Java

 ### Under the hood